Single Again - Existing Accounts

 If you are not the primary member you can continue your membership at the credit union by opening a new account number.

-Make changes to a: Checking Account, IRA or Investment Account, Loan or Mortgage.
+Make changes to a: Checking Account, IRA or Investment Account, Loan or Home Loan.

-For more information about how to make changes to a checking account, IRA, Investment Account, Loan, Mortgage, or to open a new Savings Account, contact a Commonwealth Credit Union Member Service Representative at any branch, by phone, or via email.
+For more information about how to make changes to a checking account, IRA, Investment Account, Loan, Home Loan, or to open a new Savings Account, contact a Commonwealth Credit Union Member Service Representative at any branch, by phone, or via email.

 Checking accounts often have many unknown access options such as checks that have not yet cleared, automatic deposits or withdrawals, debit card purchases, and automatic bill payments which may be difficult to define on a joint account.
 For this reason during separation or divorce, we recommend opening a new checking account to simplify the transition.
 Changes to an account due to death can often be handled by designating the account with one primary name.
 For personal assistance on death notifications, contact a Commonwealth Credit Union Member Service Representative at any branch, by phone, or via email.